The automation of important aspects of scientific discovery will

 intelligent workflow system for scientific data analysis, and applying

-it to multi-omics.
+it to multiple domains.

 Our work to date has focused on four major research objectives: